adambrennan150/Franchises/README.md

 -   107_RQ2.ipynb - Examines the effects of negative ratings and flops on a franchise.
 -   108_CaseStudy.ipynb - Examines how the Marvel and DC franchises perform across movies and games.

+*Note that raw data has not been included as it amounts to 4GB of data.(Even after zipping, the file was 1GB and crashed during upload)